Meth testing | a 2023 house buyers guide

-Meth testing for home buyers has come under the spotlight.
+Meth testing for home buyers came under the spotlight in the late 2010s.
 Methamphetamine is an addictive stimulant that raises heart rate, elevates mood, increases energy, and promotes weight loss.

-For a number of years people smoking meth inside was considered a major issue for future occupants.
+For many years, people smoking meth inside was considered a major issue for future occupants.
 This has now been revealed to be without scientific evidence.

-Testing is generally over a 100 × 100 mm area where air movement takes place, ie, two-thirds of the way up window or door jambs, where smoke residue is likely to be deposited.
+Testing is generally over a 100 × 100 mm area where air movement occurs, ie, two-thirds of the way up window or door jambs, where smoke residue is likely to be deposited.

-This bump up of the limit allowed for the occasional smoking of meth without triggering the need for full decontamination.
+This bumped up in the limit allowed for the occasional smoking of meth without triggering the need for full decontamination.
 But it still meant that many houses needed extensive remediation.
-In some cases carpets, wall and ceiling linings, curtains, cabinetry were all replaced.
+In some cases, carpets, wall and ceiling linings, curtains, and cabinetry were all replaced.
 This could cost tens of thousands of dollars.

-With the 2017 change in government a full review of meth contamination in New Zealand houses was commissioned by new Housing Minister Phil Twyford.
+With the 2017 change in government, new Housing Minister Phil Twyford commissioned a full review of meth contamination in New Zealand houses.

 Houses where meth is produced are still considered a health issue, as levels can be 300 µg/cm² or higher.

-The result of all this is that houses that have some level of meth detected can usually be cleaned to satisfactory levels using Sugarsoap, a common commercial grade cleaner.
+The result is that houses with some level of meth detected can usually be cleaned to satisfactory levels using Sugarsoap, a common commercial-grade cleaner.

 Also note that the use of meth has dropped over the last few years from a high of about 2.7% of the population in 2003, to 2.2% in 2009, to fewer than 1% nowadays.

-And that it is now cheaper and easier to import meth, rather than find the raw ingredients and manufacture in New Zealand.
+And that it is now cheaper and easier to import meth rather than find the raw ingredients and manufacture them in New Zealand.

-The outcome from the Gluckman Report is that if a house has been tenanted for a long period, it is probably still worth testing.
+The outcome of the Gluckman Report is that if a house has been tenanted for a long period, it is probably still worth testing.
 But you do not need to completely renovate the premises if a low level of meth is found.
-If the levels come back as less than 15 µg it is enough to wash down the walls with Sugarsoap.
+If the levels come back as less than 15 µg, washing down the walls with _Sugarsoap_is enough.

-Washing the walls with Sugarsoap is probably good practice in any case, prior to moving in.
+Washing the walls with Sugarsoap is probably good practice in any case, before moving in.

-Older houses have more well-known actual health hazards, such as any paint from before 1980, that often has high levels of lead.
+Older houses have more well-known actual health hazards, such as any paint from before 1980, that often has high lead levels.

 Recommendation: still test the house if it has been tenanted for extended periods of time, but don’t be concerned unless the methamphetamine levels are slightly over the new 15 µg limit.
-In 95% of cases a thorough washing of the walls, steam cleaning the carpets and curtains, will be adequate to reduce the contamination to acceptable levels.
+In 95% of cases, thoroughly washing the walls and steam cleaning the carpets and curtains will be adequate to reduce the contamination to acceptable levels.

-The incidence of methamphetamine manufacture in houses is becoming less common, as the majority of meth is now imported.
+The incidence of methamphetamine manufacture in New Zealand houses is becoming less common, as most meth is now imported.